den-materials/advanced-debugging/README.md

 ## Node Inspector

-Clone the candies app again, [here's the repo](https://github.com/den-materials/express-views-lesson.git), then checkout the `solution` branch. *Make sure you change into the solution code directory!* Try running your app to make sure it works right out of the box.
+Clone the candies app again, [here's the repo](https://github.com/den-materials/express-views-lesson.git), then checkout the `debugging` branch. *Make sure you change into the solution code directory!* Try running your app to make sure it works right out of the box.

 ### Fire up Node Inspector
 [Here's](https://medium.com/@paul_irish/debugging-node-js-nightlies-with-chrome-devtools-7c4a1b95ae27) a good guide to using Node Inspector, I'm sure there's others.